lukehaag/Casting-Agency-App/README.md

     ```
 ## Unit Tests ##

-To run the unit tests create a test database and run the following command:
+To run the unit tests, create a test database, and run the following command:

 ```bash
 $ Python3 test_app.py